 It’s important to discuss these risks with your doctor.
 Another possible long-term complication is shortness of breath with certain activities.
 This is especially true if you have a lung disease along with lung cancer (such as emphysema or chronic bronchitis).

 Surgery is an effective treatment for lung cancer, but it’s not recommended for everyone.
 This treatment can cure early stage lung cancer that hasn’t spread.
-But even when surgery is successful, your doctor may suggest extra therapy like chemotherapy or radiation.
+But even when surgery is successful, your doctor may suggest additional therapy like chemotherapy or radiation.

 The sooner you begin treatment for lung cancer, the better.
 Speak with your doctor to understand your surgical options.